 Sarah is a Visual Media Consultant and Curator.
 A native of the East Coast, she has been a photo editor at 5280 Magazine, Yoga Journal, National Geographic Adventure, Men’s Journal, and SKI magazines.
 Sarah holds an MFA in Photography from Pratt Institute in Brooklyn, New York, where she began her career in picture making and editing.
 Her photo editing work has been honored by the American Photography Association’s AP25, ASME and SPD Merit Awards.
 She is the founder of Picture Society, a biannual multimedia photography event in Denver and is a reviewer at regional photography events.

 Donna has lived in Colorado since 1970 and holds a BA from Connecticut College (back then COCOforWO) and an MA in English and Education from Columbia University, NYC.
 In 1980, she started Altieri Instrument Bags (AIB), a basement business that evolved from her passion for design and a tuba-playing friend who needed a custom backpack bag for his instrument.
 AIB moved from the basement, to an enterprise center, to a 1960’s building a block from home, while growing into an international business.
-Donna feels lucky enough to travel around the world, for business and for fun, with her trusty Minolta and now digital Nikon always on her shoulder.
+Donna feels lucky enough to travel around the world, for business and for fun, with her trusty Minolta and then her digital Nikon and now her iPhone 7s.